rosalinatorres888/resume-generator/README.md

 - Built for data science and ML engineering students
 - Inspired by the need to streamline job applications
-- Special thanks to the Northeastern University career services

 ## 📧 Contact